 It’s definitely worth a side trip.

-Further reading on hikes in Utah national parks
+More reading on hikes and travel in Utah

 - Devil’s Garden Hike in Arches National Park